kindelia/Kindelia/WHITEPAPER.md

 The costs in this table were defined based on HVM benchmarks, using modern mid-end processors.

-Network-wise, Kindelia's block time is shorter, because its compressed blocks fit in a single UDP packet.
+Kindelia's block time is shorter, because its compressed blocks fit in a single UDP packet.
 Due to block size limits, Ethereum can handle slightly more signed transactions per second, including monetary transfers, but Kindelia handles considerably more unsigned transactions per second, including contract deployment and other interactions that don't require authentication.
 Note that, since Kindelia's signed transactions can group multiple calls in a single statement, the actual throughput can be much higher, and it achieves that with a fraction of Ethereum's maximum blockchain growth.

-Computation-wise, Kindelia's layer-1 throughput is up to 434x higher, due to the HVM and stateful heaps respectively.
+Kindelia's layer-1 throughput is up to 434x higher, due to the HVM and stateful heaps respectively.
 Kindelia's functional opcodes allow it to host programs compiled from secure languages like Haskell, Idris, Agda and Kind, which is simply not economically viable on Ethereum.
 Kindelia's zero-cost reused SSTORE enables highly dynamic applications like layer-1 MMORPGs, which is also not viable on Ethereum.
 See the complete [Table of Costs](#table-of-costs) below.

-Space-wise, Kindelia has more strict limits on the blockchain and state heap growth, intentionally capping the maximum growth, to keep it in check.
-Ethereum's blockchain could, in theory, grow 2 terabytes per year, and its state could grow 114 gigabytes per year, which would increase centralization, and make it difficult to store the state in-memory.
-Note that, on Ethereum, this theoretical limit isn't meant to be reached, while Kindelia is designed to always grow at its max rate, so these numbers aren't directly comparable.

 ### In short